Thames Valley Police: Local Policing Areas

-Each area is responsible for delivering response policing, neighbourhood policing teams, and a local priority crime and Criminal Investigation Department (CID).
+Each area is responsible for delivering response policing, neighbourhood policing teams, and local investigative units including a tasking, priority crime and Criminal Investigation Department (CID).
 Other functions that used to be held at a local level are now delivered at force headquarters level using a shared service approach, with resources deployed as required around the force area.

 Force Headquarters Teams

 A number of teams are run from force headquarters and their staff are deployed at various locations around the area: